Matchlock: 20th century use

 Arabian Bedouin families continued using matchlocks well into the 20th century, and matchlocks were often passed down as family heirlooms within Bedouin families.
 The reliability of the matchlock made it the weapon of choice for Bedouins, who sometimes chose to convert flintlocks into matchlocks.

 Tibetans have used matchlocks from as early as the sixteenth century until very recently.
 The early 20th century explorer Sven Hedin also encountered Tibetan tribesmen on horseback armed with matchlock rifles along the Tibetan border with Xinjiang.
 Tibetan nomad fighters used arquebuses for warfare during the Annexation of Tibet by the People's Republic of China as late as the second half of the 20th century—and Tibetan nomads reportedly still use matchlock rifles to hunt wolves and other predatory animals.
 These matchlock arquebuses typically feature a long, sharpened retractable forked stand.

 Literary references

-A Spanish matchlock, purchased in Holland, plays an important role in Walter D. Edmonds' Newbery Award-winning children's novel The Matchlock Gun.
+A Spanish matchlock, purchased in Holland, plays an important role in Walter D. Edmonds' children's novel The Matchlock Gun.